-As a result of the review we undertook in 2022, we are making some changes to the usual timeline for the Aotearoa Music Awards.
+As a result of the organisation-wide review Recorded Music undertook in 2022, we are making some changes to the usual timeline for the Aotearoa Music Awards.
 The next event will take place in the first half of 2024, nominations will open November 2023, and the eligibility period for AMA 2024 will be 1 August 2022-31 December 2023 (17 months).
-To read more about the feedback from the review and reasons for the change, read on below.
+For more about the feedback from the review and reasons for the change, read on below.

 2022 Review and Your Feedback